 Black bear cubs make an incredible comeback

-A normal day starts with the PAWS rehabilitation team preparing the diets for the bears in our kitchen.
+A normal day starts with the PAWS rehabilitation team preparing the diets for the bears in their kitchen.
 The rehabilitation manager sets nutritional plans to ensure the bears are getting all the nutrients they require at different stages of development to mimic their food intake in the wild.
 Food preparation follows these plans.
-Once the food is ready, our rehabilitation team will exclude the bears from certain parts of their enclosures so they can be readied.
+Once the food is ready, the rehabilitation team will exclude the bears from certain parts of their enclosures so they can be readied.

 By using special sliding doors controlled from outside the enclosures, PAWS is able to guarantee the bears never see or directly interact with the caregivers.
 Additionally, live camera feeds allow team members to ensure the bears are where we want them to be.